rancher/terraform-null-rke2-install/terraform.md

 Terraform state allows modules to be idempotent within their context by default, but what if you want a module to be idempotent across an implementation (or multiple implementations)?
 Combining "select if not creating", "count as a feature flag", and data calls we are able to generate objects only when they need to exist.
-This means you can have modules which stand alone, but are also composable.
-For instance, you should not need to provision a new VPC for every implementation, but for a module to stand alone it may require a VPC.
-This technique allows you to only generate a VPC once (or never, if you create it manually) by querying the provider before generating the resource.
+This technique allows you to, for example, only generate a VPC once (or never, if you create it manually) by querying the provider instead of generating the resource.
-This also prevents users from having to know or pass the unique ids of resources into modules.
-Modules need selectors to accomplish this, usually in the form of some kind of name or default.
+Modules need selectors to accomplish this, usually in the form of some kind of name.

 ## Parenthesis Around Ternaries